shian15810/zip-file-webpack-plugin/README.md

 # zip-file-webpack-plugin

-Webpack plugin to zip up emitted files.
+Webpack plugin to zip emitted files.
 Compresses all assets into a zip file.

 ## Installation